skyguy126/ECM202A_2025Fall_Project_6/docs/index.md

 ### **3.2 System Architecture**
 ![System Pipeline](./assets/img/system_pipeline.png)

 The system architecture is organized into three major subsystems: edge-camera perception, inner-camera wireless side-channel sensing, and a central fusion/inference module.
 Edge cameras handle visual detection, tracking, and global ID assignment, while inner cameras contribute anonymized event streams derived from encrypted Wi-Fi traffic.
-A final inference layer—implemented either with a Kalman+Hungarian tracker or a global graph-based optimizer.
+Events are processed by a final inference loop, which is implemented either with a Kalman+Hungarian tracker as shown or a Graph Optimization Problem approach.
 The final layer integrates these heterogeneous event sources into coherent vehicle position inferences.

 ### **3.3 Data Pipeline**